-This step by step will help you make your hybrid tea roses bear the champion flowers that is their potential.
+This step-by-step guide will help you make your hybrid tea roses bear the champion flowers that is their potential.
 Pruning is a major factor in getting the best blooms out of these traditionally beloved plants.

 Timing and Tools for Spring Pruning

 You’ll need to make many cuts near the center base of this thorny plant, so loppers are a must, letting you reach in comfortably.
 Wear hide gloves to protect you from the prickles.
 Rose is weak-wooded, so you’ll be able to cut even fairly thick canes with hand pruners, but don’t be tempted to strain.

 Major pruning work on hybrid teas and all roses is done in the early spring.
 Rose canes are killed by low temperatures, so you want to delay pruning until winter has done its damage and you can see which canes have been killed.
 If possible, time your pruning for after the threat of coldest days and before the swelling of buds in spring.

 Sometimes we don’t always get to have ideal timing, especially in spring.
 It’s okay to wait until later, as it just means that you’ll set back your rose’s bloom some.
 It’s also okay to prune too early, but you might cause extra winter damage, and you’ll have to follow up with additional pruning again later in the year.